Symptoms, & Treatment

 Harmony Place is committed to providing a compassionate and nurturing environment that promotes healing and recovery.
 Our highly-trained and compassionate team works tirelessly to support clients as they embark on the path to addiction recovery.
 Overall, Harmony Place is an excellent choice for anyone seeking effective, evidence-based, and personalized alcohol addiction treatment in Los Angeles.

 If you still have any questions about alcohol addiction and the treatment thereof, see if we have your answers in these alcohol FAQs below or call us to learn more:

-It is important to know that alcohol abuse and alcohol addiction are not the same things.
-If you are addicted to alcohol, you have both a physical and psychological dependence on it.
-As with other addictive substances, you may build up a tolerance to it, meaning that it consistently takes more alcohol to achieve the effects you are used to.
+Alcohol abuse and alcohol addiction are not the same things.
+If someone is addicted to alcohol, they have both a physical and psychological dependence on it.
+As with other addictive substances, they build up a tolerance to it, meaning that it consistently takes more alcohol to achieve the effects they are used to.

 If someone who is addicted to alcohol stops drinking, they experience withdrawal symptoms and cravings.
 Most will continue to drink despite the negative impact it has on nearly every aspect of their life.